What is scleroderma?

 Systemic scleroderma (systemic sclerosis) The changes occurring in systemic scleroderma may affect the connective tissue in many parts of the body.
 Systemic scleroderma can involve the skin, esophagus, gastrointestinal tract (stomach and bowels), lungs, kidneys, heart and other internal organs.
 It can also affect blood vessels, muscles and joints.
 The tissues of involved organs become hard and fibrous, causing them to function less efficiently.
 The term systemic sclerosis indicates that “sclerosis” (hardening) may occur in the internal systems of the body.
 There are two major recognized patterns that the illness can take - diffuse or limited disease.
 In diffuse scleroderma, skin thickening occurs more rapidly and involves more skin areas than in limited disease.
 In addition, people with diffuse scleroderma have a higher risk of developing “sclerosis” or fibrous hardening of the internal organs.

-About 50 percent of patients have a slower and more benign illness called limited scleroderma.
+About 50 percent of individuals with scleroderma have a slower and more benign illness called limited scleroderma.
 In limited scleroderma, skin thickening is less widespread, typically confined to the fingers, hands and face, and develops slowly over years.
 Although internal problems occur, they are less frequent and tend to be less severe than in diffuse scleroderma, and are usually delayed in onset for several years.
 However, persons with limited scleroderma, and occasionally those with diffuse scleroderma, can develop pulmonary hypertension, a condition in which the lung’s blood vessels become narrow, leading to impaired blood flow through the lungs resulting in shortness of breath.

 Limited scleroderma is sometimes called CREST syndrome.
 CREST stands for the initial letters of five common features: